CHTC/chtc-website-source/_events/2025-07-16-throughput-computing-week-2026.md

 Tuesday, June 9 through Friday, June 12, 2026.

-Attendees of previous Throughput Computing Weeks should note that this means HTC26 will four full days, starting on Tuesday in 2026.
+Please take note that in 2026 HTC will be four full days, starting on a Tuesday.

 ### Registration

-Registration is not yet open for this event, but will be required for both In-Person and Remote Attendance.
+Registration will open in January 2026 and will be required for both In-Person and Remote Attendance.
 Registration for in-person attendance will cost $125 per day; there is no fee for registration for virtual attendance.

-Expect registration to open in early 2026!

 ### Website